zcash/zips/draft-zip-hybrid-deferred-devfund.md

 years.
 The Dev Fund would consist of 20% of the block subsidies, split into 2
 slices:

-* 60% to a deferred Dev Fund “lockbox,” which will be allocated in the future once consensus is reached on fund allocation or a new non-direct funding model is established and implemented.
+* 60% to a deferred Dev Fund “lockbox”.
 * 40% to Zcash Community Grants to fund independent teams in the Zcash ecosystem.

 ### Deferred Dev Fund Lockbox